mining-visualizer/MVis-tokenminer/README.md

 [0xBitcoin]

 ; POOL MINING: Your ETH account, to which payouts will be made.
 THE PRIVATE ;   KEY IS NOT REQUIRED.
+Note the acct should start with 0x.
 ; SOLO MINING: Your ETH account and private key.
-Note the acct starts with 0x, but ;   not the PK.
+Note the PK does NOT start ;   with 0x.
 Mining rewards will be deposited to this account.
 Transaction ;   fees will be DRAWN from this account.
 Make sure you have enough funds!!
 ;   If you have multiple mining rigs, make sure each rig is running under a ;   separate ETH account, to prevent nonce collisions if they happen to submit